Preventative Strategies using Nutritional supplements and Botanical Medicine to Support Wellness, Stress & Hair Loss.

 Lifestyle, Nutritional and Botanical Medicine to improve Wellbeing

-Include plenty of foods such as fresh fruit and vegetables, quality protein, good fats, complex carbohydrates and fibre to provide nutrients such as zinc, B vitamins, vitamins A, E and C, zinc and iron.
+If your diet allows, include plenty of foods such as fresh fruit and vegetables, quality protein, good fats, complex carbohydrates and fibre to provide essential nutrients such as zinc, B3, Niacin, B vitamins, vitamins A, E and C, zinc, iron, Oily Fish (Tuna, Sardine), eggs, yeast & leafy greens.

 Equally important is health of the digestive system for assimilation and absorption of nutrients.
 Poor gut health due to age and lifestyle is associated with many issues that can negatively affect immune health.